 If you are looking at the animations of the planned project “Four” or visited the project exhibition in March 2017, you will not miss the fact that the tower targeted by the Frankfurter Sparkasse was already drawn, as it was taken for granted! (see title picture)

-Photo: Skyline Atlas (taken during the exhibition regarding the “Four” project in March 2017)
+Photo: SKYLINE ATLAS (taken during the exhibition regarding the “Four Frankfurt” project in March 2017)